 Irene with children

-Robert Clark, the couple’s second child, was born in 1949 and died two days later, possibly as a result of neglect.
-The couple had another son, John, in 1952.
-When John was four years old, he went to live with his grandmother, but two years later his grandmother was killed in a hit-and-run accident, and he returned to his family.
+Their second child, Robert Clark, was born in 1949 but passed away only two days later, possibly as a result of neglect.
+The couple had another child, John, in 1952.
+When John was four years old, he was sent to live with his grandmother, but after she was killed in a hit-and-run accident two years later, he returned to his family.

 Genie Wasn’t Rescued Until she was 13